fullflavedave/meteor-typescript/README.md

 - Code (TypeScript and transpiled JS):  <https://github.com/fullflavedave/MicroscopicTypeScript>

 ##Testing the smart package
-You can test the type definitions by attempting to transpile meteor_plus_tests.ts from the command line:
+You can test the type definitions by transpiling meteor_plus_tests.ts from the command line:

 	$ tsc meteor_plus_tests.ts